 Update: This may be my all-time favorite recipe for chewy chocolate chip cookies.
-I make a ton of different cookies, but when it’s time for a bake sale or I have to give cookies as a gift, I go back to these.
+I make tons of different cookies, but when it’s time for a bake sale or I want to give cookies as a gift, I go back to these.

 Adapted from an old chocolate chip cookie recipe in Gourmet, these are large, slightly flat, and have chewy centers and crispy edges.
 Chilling the dough will give you a slightly thicker and in my opinion, better cookie, but you may also bake the cookies right away.

 Because I make these so frequently, I’ve learned a few things and have put a lot of notes in the recipe itself.
 Email me if you have any questions.
 It’s always interesting to read the reviews on the original Gourmet recipes because some people think the cookies are awful and others say they are the best cookies ever.
 I’m in the latter group, obviously!

 Update: Since I keep promoting this recipe, here’s another tip.
 You may bake these at 350 or 375.
 350 will give you a slightly more even texture, while 375 will give you really crispy edges and an even chewier center.
 But baking at 375 is a little trickier because the edges bake a lot faster.
 When I bake at 375, I pull the cookies out when the middles are still kind of pale.